Did you know that percussion instruments are thought to be the world’s oldest form of manmade instrument?

 - Look at which percussion instruments tend to feature in orchestras

-- Complete Percussion Instrument List
+- Provide a Complete Percussion Instrument List from around the world

 By the time we’re done, I’m sure you’ll have a newfound—or deepened—appreciation for these infectious instruments.